Blog/CJC-1295 With DAC: Long-Acting GHRH Analog

 How CJC-1295 DAC Works: The GH Bleed Effect

 Normal GH secretion is pulsatile.
 Your pituitary releases 6-12 GH pulses per day, with the largest occurring during stage 3-4 deep sleep.
 Between pulses, GH levels drop to near zero.
-This pulsatile pattern is how the body regulates GH signaling.
+This pulsatile pattern is how the body regulates GH signaling: receptor sensitivity is preserved through intermittent stimulation.

 CJC-1295 with DAC disrupts this pattern by providing continuous GHRH receptor stimulation.
-Because the peptide circulates for 6-8 days, the pituitary receives a constant "release GH" signal.
-The result is a sustained elevation of baseline GH levels rather than distinct peaks and troughs.
+The peptide circulates for 6-8 days, delivering a constant "release GH" signal to the pituitary.
+The result is sustained elevation of baseline GH levels rather than distinct peaks and troughs.
 Researchers call this the "GH bleed" effect.

-The GH bleed creates a distinct tradeoff.
-The sustained elevation drives continuous IGF-1 production in the liver, which benefits fat metabolism and tissue repair around the clock.
-The downside: continuous GH elevation has a stronger impact on insulin sensitivity than pulsatile release, and it makes side effects harder to manage because the compound remains active for days after each injection.
+The GH bleed creates a real tradeoff.
+Sustained elevation drives continuous IGF-1 production in the liver, supporting fat metabolism and tissue repair around the clock.
+The cost: continuous GH elevation impacts insulin sensitivity more than pulsatile release, and side effects are harder to manage because the compound remains active for days after each injection.

-CJC-1295 DAC GH bleed effect vs natural pulsatile GH release pattern
+CJC-1295 DAC GH bleed vs natural pulsatile GH release pattern and half-life comparison

 Clinical Evidence